andreaskrath/kasm/doc/instructions.md

 ## Parameters
 There are two types of parameters that an instruction can take: register and operand.

-A register is specified with a prefix `r` and then the letter indicating the register, for example `rd` to indicate register D.
+A register is specified with a prefix `r` and then the letter indicating the register, for example `rd` to indicate register *d*.
 There is no prefix required to indicate that a register has been specified.
 In the same vein, you do not specify the register differently based on the size variant of the instruction; if you specify register A in a byte instruction, only the least significant byte of the register will be used.